sdr-enthusiasts/docker-shipfeeder/README.md

 - `- SERVICE_UDP_PORT=1234` --> use UDP port 1234
 - `- SERVICE_UDP_PORT=hostname:1234` or `- SERVICE_UDP_PORT=ip_addr:1234` --> use the hostname or ip address instead of the one indicated in the table, and UDP port 1234

-For services that do no need any UDP ports or credentials, you can simply set `- SERVICE_SHAREDATA=true`.
+For services that do not need any UDP ports or credentials, you can simply set `- SERVICE_SHAREDATA=true`.
 However, if you want to use a non-default port and/or hostname/ip, you can set also `SERVICE_UDP_PORT` (as shown above) for that service.
 Order of preference:

 - if `SERVICE_UDP_PORT` is defined --> use this UDP port regardless of the value of `SERVICE_SHAREDATA`
 - if `SERVICE_SHAREDATA` is set to `true` and `SERVICE_UDP_PORT` is not defined --> use the default UDP port to feed `SERVICE`